acoli-repo/AURIS/guidelines/draft/excerpt-ref/ref-excerpt.md

 However, they should not be annotated as such, e.g. *into the pits* meaning "to be depressed", *get it on* meaning "having sexual relations", neither *the pits* nor *it* can be referred to.

-Note that we consider only *conventionalized* idiomatic expressions as idioms in our sense, i.e. markables within productive metaphors are annotated as usual, e.g. *das schlingernde City-Schiff City-Schiff* - a metaphor that occurred and can only be understood with respect to a specific text.
+Note that we consider only *conventionalized* idiomatic expressions as idioms in our sense, i.e. markables within productive metaphors are annotated as usual, e.g. *das schlingernde City-Schiff* - a metaphor that occurred and can only be understood with respect to a specific text.